Skip to main content

 • Building-wide PBIS (Positive Behavioral Interventions and Supports)

-• Full-time counselors in every school
+• Full-time school counselors in every school

-• Access to outside mental health resources
+• Access to community-based mental health resources

 Semi-Annual Bullying Report Summary